 Praised for her “silver soprano” and “limpid coloratura,” Analiese Pappas is a versatile recitalist and opera, chamber, and choral musician currently based in the Washington, D.C.
 Metro Area.
-As an artist, Analiese seeks to share authenticity in song and bring stories to life onstage.
+As an artist, Analiese seeks to share authenticity and connection through singing.
 Recent performance highlights include Flora (The Turn of the Screw) and Fiorella (The Brigands), along with scenes performances as Ginevra (Ariodante), Pamina (Die Zauberflöte), and Adele (Die Fledermaus).

 Meet Analiese